Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-4.md

 ```
 info: Azure.Core[18]
-      Request [191b66b6-14be-44c0-b37a-9c9216a43e49] exception Azure.RequestFailedException: The SSL connection could not be established, see inner exception.
+      Request [3eed15d1-0f09-42d3-b50e-aec55de2bcf1] exception Azure.RequestFailedException: The SSL connection could not be established, see inner exception.
        ---> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception.
-       ---> System.Security.Authentication.AuthenticationException: The remote certificate is invalid because of errors in the certificate chain: PartialChain
+       ---> System.Security.Authentication.AuthenticationException: The remote certificate is invalid according to the validation procedure: RemoteCertificateNameMismatch, RemoteCertificateChainErrors
 ```

+> Other SSL errors that can be caused by untrusted certificates are errors in the `PartialChain` or `UntrustedRoot` errors.

 This happens because our container does not trust the Azurite certificate.
 This certificate is self-signed after all and does not come from a trusted source.